What is Property Maintenance, What Does it Mean to Maintain a Property, Why is It Important and How do you Do It?

 Maintenance Increases Property Value and Makes Management Easier

-By being on top of things, you will benefit from fewer unexpected repairs, disputes, and tenant grievances, which result in less stress.
+Fortunately, by being on top of things, you will benefit from fewer unexpected repairs, disputes, and tenant grievances, which result in less stress.
 Property maintenance can help you avoid legal problems, liabilities, and fines.
 Keeping your property up-to-code will also assist you in running your property investment business.
 Don’t wait till an issue happens before you take action.
 Thinking one step ahead can help you save time and money – and keep your tenants happy.

 Landlords Can Lay Out Property Maintenance Responsibilities in the Lease